 A dilated eye exam is needed to look for signs of diabetic retinopathy, such as: (1) leaking blood vessels, (2) retinal swelling (macular edema), (3) yellow deposits on the retina (exudates), (4) retinal hemorrhages, (5) any changes in the blood vessels, and (6) damage to the nerve fiber layer (cotton wool spots).
 This is usually accompanied by a fluorescein angiography to detect any leaking vessels.
 An optical coherence tomography will allow detection of fluid in the retina causing macular edema.

 There are three major treatment options for diabetic retinopathy: Laser photocoagulation, injection of Anti-VEGF or corticosteroid medication into the eye, and vitrectomy surgery.

-Focal laser can be used to treat macular edema.
+Focal lasers can be used to treat macular edema.
 Panretinal photocoagulation or PRP is used to treat proliferative diabetic retinopathy (PDR), which untreated can result in bleeding inside the eye.

 Injections of corticosteroids and Anti-VEGF medications are used to treat macular edema.
 Treatment usually requires multiple monthly injections of medication.